mayfrost/guides/SECURITY.md

 * __Level 3__: When possible opt for IRC instead of non-publicly auditable chat networks.
 A good and easy IRC application is Hexchat, another is irssi (best option).
 You can use [BitlBee](https://wiki.bitlbee.org/) to access other chat networks through an IRC client if you need.
 * __Level 4__: Use [Searx](https://github.com/asciimoo/searx/wiki/Searx-instances) instead of Google when in need to search on the web.
 * __Level 5__: Use [Mastodon (GNU Social)](https://joinmastodon.org/) instead of non-publicly auditable social networks known to sell private information.
 * __Level 6__ Use RSS for news and podcasts from sites you trust instead of Youtube (although Youtube has an RSS feed for their channels too, for now).
-Liferea is an easy and great application for RSS feeds, newsboat (newsbeuter) is a command line option.
+Liferea is easy and a great application for RSS feeds, newsboat (newsbeuter) is a command line option.
 * __Level 7__: Replace your e-mail provider with a more safe, more appropriate provider.
 A good option is [cock.li](https://cock.li/).
 * __Level 8__: Use an e-mail client that can to block web beacons (tracking pixels).
 Thunderbird is easy and has a plugin for this, Mutt or Alpine are better options.
 * __Level 9__: Encrypt your e-mails with GnuPG.
 Thunderbird has the Enigmail plugin for this, you can can script the use of GPG on Mutt.